BSpwr/Audiyour/README.md

 The Audiyour Control app for desktop is built on the Qt5 toolkit and is written in Python.
 This cross-platform app allows the user to set the equalizer and mixer gains, or disable them entirely.
 The Qt Python GUI source code is in the [gui_qt](https://github.com/BSpwr/Audiyour/tree/main/gui_qt) folder.

 ### Prerequisites
-- You must have Qt5 Framework (GUI Toolkit) installed.
+- You must have the Qt5 Framework (GUI Toolkit) installed.
     - Ubuntu or Debian
         - sudo apt install qt5-default
     - Arch or Manjaro